If you’re using BlueDot Insights, you know that you’ve eliminated much of the manual process of infectious disease surveillance. Congrats!

 The unfiltered disease map is great – knowing about outbreaks all over the world will make you better informed and more prepared for what might be coming your way.

 But you may want to focus on diseases that could show up in your own backyard.
 BlueDot Insights tracks 100-200 outbreaks around the world, and you’ll need to narrow events down to what’s most relevant for you.
 For this, we’ve given you control over your locations of interest in your Settings.

-Go to your Settings, under Default Areas of Interest.
-Here you can have up to five city, province or state, and country locations you’re interested in monitoring.
+Go to Settings > Custom Settings > My Locations.
+Here you can have up to 10 city, province or state, and country locations you’re interested in monitoring.

 Once you’ve updated your preferences and go back to the dashboard, you’ll only see disease events on the map and in your feed that are relevant for those locations.

-2. See outside your default locations of interest by modifying filters.
+2. See outside your custom settings by modifying filters within the global view.

 While it’s great to see what’s happening in your locations of interest when you log in to the dashboard, you may want to modify your view to see what’s happening elsewhere as well.
 For this, you’ll want to change your location filters temporarily.

 Keep in mind that you will not have access to filters when you’re viewing custom events – you’ll have to flip back to your global view by clicking on “See all events”.

 Click on “Add filters” within the first event panel from the map, and you can filter by any location around the world, including your own and others.
 (FYI, our location filters show you both “outbreaks that are connected to that location”, and “outbreaks happening within that location.”)

 For example, if you enter “Toronto”, you’ll see disease events that are either happening or have a high risk of importation to Toronto, based on air travel connectivity to high disease activity elsewhere.
 Enter multiple location filters or remove default filters entirely to widen your view of infectious disease outbreaks happening around the world.